revspace/revbank/UPGRADING.md

 Custom plugins might be affected by this change, but most won't.

 `->{user}` was kept for read-only use, and will be removed after 2027-05-01.
+(This is technically a breaking change, but changing that value from a plugin would probably break things anyway.)

 The old functions/method names are aliases for the new ones, and will be removed after 2027-05-01.